qiunimate/bleaching/README.md

 As for the model selection, Random Forest, Xgbost and lightlgb were tried, for each of them, a grid search was carried out in order to find the best parameters and a K-fold validation was realised on the best model, to reduce overfitting.

 At last, we trained a neural network based on Long Short Term Memory (LSTM) and compared the performance with tree-based models.
+The LSTM works eventually slightly better than previous tree-based models.

 # Results
-the distribution of error
+the distribution of error (LSTM)
 ![avatar](./imgs/err.png)

-the distribution of error/groundtruth
+the distribution of error/groundtruth (LSTM)
 ![avatar](./imgs/errpercentage.png)